solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 #### Azure Monitor REST API

-The REST API allows applications to access metric values for integration with other applications or data storage systems, like Azure SQL Database.
-It also allows applications to manipulate alert rules.
+The REST API allows applications to access metric values for integration with other monitoring systems like external SIEM systems.
+It also allows applications to manipulate alert rules externally.

-To interact with the REST API, applications first need to obtain an authentication token from Azure Active Directory.
+To interact with the REST API, applications first need to obtain an authentication token from Azure Active Directory and then use that token in API requests.

 -   [REST API Walkthrough]
 -   [Azure Monitor REST API Reference]